React Libraries for 2025

 If you are already using Redux and want to add data fetching with integrated state management in Redux, instead of adding TanStack Query, you may want to check out RTK Query which integrates data fetching neatly into Redux.

-Last but not least, if you control the frontend and the backend (both TypeScript), check out tRPC for end-to-end type safe APIs.
-I have been using it for the last year and it is a tremendous productivity boost and DX.
-It can be combined with TanStack Query for all the niceties regarding data fetching while still being able to call your backend from your frontend by using typed functions.
+If you control the frontend and the backend (both TypeScript), check out tRPC for end-to-end type safe APIs.
+It is a tremendous productivity boost and DX.
+You can also combine it with TanStack Query for all the niceties regarding data fetching while still being able to call your backend from your frontend by using typed functions.

 Recommendations: